pmusgrave/csv-parser/README.md

 Flexible Node.js module to parse CSV data.

 ### Asynchronous Version
 Use `parse_csv(csv_data, row_handler)` to process your data asynchronously with Node streams.
-The second argument is a higher order function that is called on each row of CSV data.
+The second argument is a first class function that is called on each row of CSV data.
 The function you pass in is responsible for whatever you'd like to do with each row.
 A typical use case would be processing or validating each row and sending it to a separate Node output stream.

 For example:
 ```